linaspurinis/mdblist.doc/docs/keywords.md

 In additional to tmdb and imdb keywords, mdblist adds some specific keywords listed below:

+- `4k-blue-ray` - Added if the movie is listed as released in 4k on https://www.blu-ray.com site
-- `dolby-vision` - Added for movies with Dolby Vision
+- `dolby-vision` - Added for `4k-blue-ray` movies with Dolby Vision video
+- `dolby-atmos` - Added from imdb.com "Technical Specifications" section
 - `has-trailer` - Added if Youtube Trailer link is available
 - `bollywood` - Added if language is 'Hindi' and the country is 'India'
 - `imdb-tv-movie` - Added if 'video game' is present in imdb title